Get monthly email updates when I add new resources to our Family Action Toolkits

 This is the argument homophobic bigots use to fight the parental and adoption rights of same-sex and single parents, and it’s garbage.

 Problematic Trope: Fathers don’t care as much about their children as mothers

-In The Crows of Pearblossom, a mother crow is slowly driven insane by a snake that eats her babies, every single day.
+In The Crows of Pearblossom, a mother crow is slowly driven insane by a snake that eats her babies each day.
 She’s rightfully upset, but her husband dismisses her as hysterical.
-The joke is partly on him – he’s clearly a sexist ass hat, but really, that joke is at everyone’s expense.
+The joke is partly on him – he’s clearly a sexist as hat, but really, that joke is at everyone’s expense.
 Because he’s the children’s father, he can remain coldly logical, removed, and undisturbed about the murder of his children.

-This is the bias we promote when we default to giving mothers custody of children, assuming that once a father’s child is out of sight, they’re out of his heart.
+We promote this bias when we default to giving mothers custody of children, assuming that once a father’s child is out of sight, they’re out of his heart.
 This is what leads us to believe that children will be safer from neglect and abuse with mothers than with fathers.
 This is, of course, entirely rubbish.

-Stay Curious, Stand Brave & Give Your Dad A Hug
+Stay Curious, Stand Brave & Give Your Favorite Dad A Hug

 Did you learn something in this post that helps you be a better parent?